NCTU-Math-Software/final_project-YJChen0208/README.md

     - You can press `c` to exit the game, or press `space` to stop, press `space` again to continue the game.
 ## Subfunction
 ### ready.m
-The output is the x y array that can be plot to display "READY?".
+The output is the `[x y]` array that can be plot to display "READY?".

 About input :
-- Input h is the height of a word, it must be divided by 12.
+- Input `h` is the height of a word, it must be divided by 12.
-- Input w is the width of a word, it must be divided by 2.
+- Input `w` is the width of a word, it must be divided by 2.
-- Input gap is the gap between each words, it has no restriction.
+- Input `gap` is the gap between each words, it has no restriction.

-The total width of "READY?" is (w+gap)*5+w.
+The total width of "READY?" is `(w+gap)*5+w`.

 #### Example:
 You can get the return value by